intrinio/csharp-sdk/docs/OptionsApi.md

       var optionsApi = new OptionsApi();
-      var symbol = "MSFT";  // string | The option symbol, corresponding to the underlying security. var expiration = "2019-03-06";  // string | The expiration date of the options contract var type = "put";  // string | The option contract type. (optional) var strike = 170.0;  // decimal? | The strike price of the option contract.
+      var symbol = "MSFT";  // string | The option symbol, corresponding to the underlying security. var expiration = "2019-04-05";  // string | The expiration date of the options contract var date = "2019-04-05");  // DateTime? | The date of the option price.
+Returns option prices on this date. (optional) var type = "put";  // string | The option contract type. (optional) var strike = 170.0;  // decimal? | The strike price of the option contract.
 This will return options contracts with strike price equal to this price. (optional) var strikeGreaterThan = 190.0;  // decimal? | The strike price of the option contract.
 This will return options contracts with strike prices greater than this price. (optional)